Viqsi/local-search-prefixes/README.md

 This is a longstanding hack I've been carrying around for over a decade for handling search prefix keywords in web browsers.
 It's been through quite a lot, and most of the history is not able to be recorded in this repo (owing to it having been saved via NextCloud versioning rather than an actual source control system), but I grabbed what I could where I could.

+Most browsers support this sort of thing natively nowadays, but I keep this around largely because it lets me do arbitrary parsing of fetched results in those instances where sites have abandoned server-side search.
+That and it's portable between browsers.

 Usage
 -----